Akshaymathur20/Akshaymathur20/README.md

 --> 💬 Ask me about Development, DSA, Java.

+--> Apart from technical I also work in social media management, image-editing , Canva.

 --> 📫 How to reach me:
-                        E-Mail -> akshaymathur242@gmail.com
+       ->                 E-Mail -> akshaymathur242@gmail.com

-                        Linkedin-> akshay-mathur-a77722209
+        ->                Linkedin-> akshay-mathur-a77722209

-                         Twitter-> @AkshayM44490427
+          ->                Twitter-> @AkshayM44490427

-    Looking forward to connect with you
+  ->  Looking forward to connect with you

 --> I also describe me as a quick learner and a observer.
+--> Things I like to do   Cricket,Photography,History.

 --> "Do follow the process with honesty, the result will define your effort in those process."

 --> fact--> I searched for me alot during my hard times, recently I found  me better and it's just the beginning.

 -->